- Corporate Responsibility

 We integrate SWN contractors into the same HSE trainings and programs as SWN employees, including our required Training Assurance program, and we offer them other safety training resources.
 See the Health and Safety section for more information on these and other HSE efforts.

-SWN is realizing positive results from our ONE Team culture and has observed an increased willingness to identify and discuss risks, hazards and other issues and develop solutions collaboratively.
-This led to numerous performance improvements in 2019 compared to 2018.
+SWN is realizing positive results from our ONE Team culture, and has observed an increased willingness to identify and discuss risks, hazards and other issues and develop solutions collaboratively.
+This led to numerous performance improvements in 2020 compared to 2019.
 For example:

-- Contractors’ Total Recordable Injury Rate decreased by 10.7 percent
+- Contractors’ Total Recordable Injury Rate decreased by 36%.

-- Environmental incident rate decreased by 10.7 percent
+- Environmental incident rate decreased by 8% across the company.

-- In Southwest Appalachia, the environmental incident rate decreased by 35 percent
+- The vehicle incident rate decreased by 60%.

-- SWN Drilling and Completions decreased recordable injury rate by 26 percent
+- SWN Drilling and Completions decreased recordable injury incidents by 27% with 0 recordable driving incidents.

 Achieving a ONE Team Culture